Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Aitin’ the Gander

-‘Aitin’ (eating) the Gander’ is an old Irish phrase that means “the goose is cooked.”
-This phrase is still used in Dublin especially.
-It means that the groom is already taken and there is no going back!
+‘Aitin’ (eating) the Gander’ is an old Irish phrase that means “the goose is cooked”.
+This phrase is still used in Dublin mainly.
+It means the groom is already taken, and there is no going back!

 It seems like Irish wedding traditions are never-ending.
-Here is one of the more popular customs; Luck Money.
+Here is one of the more prevalent customs: Luck Money.
 In the past, the groom was responsible for giving the parents of the bride money.
 This practice was believed to bring luck to the new matrimonial house.

 Luck money is no longer one of the Irish wedding traditions.
-But, it is still around when it comes to buying a livestock or cattle.
-When someone pays you in cash, it is tradition to give them ‘luck money’ back.
-You are not expected to give much back, it is just a sign of respect and hopefully good luck.
+But it is still around when it comes to buying livestock or cattle.
+When someone pays you in cash, giving them ‘luck money’ is tradition.
+You are not expected to give much back.
+It is just a sign of respect and hopefully good luck.

-Did you know the full wedding poem goes something like this:
+Did you know the whole wedding poem goes something like this:

 Something old,